-74. The following documents are public documents -

-- (a) documents forming the acts or records of the acts - (i) of the sovereign authority; - (ii) of official bodies and tribunals; and - (iii) of public officers, legislative, judicial and executive, whether of Brunei Darussalam or of any other part of the Commonwealth or of a foreign country; - (b) public records kept in Brunei Darussalam of private documents.
+- 74. The following documents are public documents - (a) documents forming the acts or records of the acts of - (i) the sovereign authority; - (ii) official bodies and tribunals; and - (iii) public officers, legislative, judicial and executive, whether of Brunei Darussalam or of any other part of the Commonwealth or of a foreign country; - (b) public records kept in Brunei Darussalam of private documents.